wp-plugins/wp-editor-widget/readme.txt

 2. Activate the pluing under 'Plugins' in the WordPress admin area

 == Changelog ==

+= 0.3.1 =
+* Updated the Swedish translation
+* Moved load_plugin_textdomain() for translation to the plugins_loaded action to make sure the widget is correctly translated.

 = 0.3.0 =
 * Changed the name of the widget to "Rich text" and the description to a less "techy" text (thanks /u/actionscripted on Reddit http://tinyurl.com/lnm99yj) for a UI more similar to the core widgets